The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 The numbers above are all powerful ways to tell whether a keyword is valuable or not.

-However, we still had real trouble picking out the winners from the losers.
+However, we still had trouble picking out the winners from the losers.

 Let’s say you’re trying to decide between:

-– a keyword that has low overall volume, but great cost-per-conversion
+– a keyword that has a low overall volume, but great cost-per-conversion

 … and

-– a keyword that has really great volume, but a cost-per-conversion that’s uncomfortably high.
+– a keyword that has great volume but an uncomfortably high cost-per-conversion.

 Which should you go with?